Nedson202/dts/dts-go/README.md

 - Scalable architecture using Kafka and Cassandra
 - gRPC and HTTP API support
 - CLI tool for easy interaction with the system
+- Docker Compose setup for easy development and deployment

 ## Architecture